If you're not in on the whole

 This blog is another great example.
 It drives three times as much traffic from Google to HubSpot as HubSpot's traditional company site.
 To purchase the same kind of traffic (and the leads that come with it) we'd have to pay Google millions.

-Think about that -- our blog is giving us millions of dollars worth of free advertising and generating leads we can count.
+Think about that -- our blog is giving us millions of dollars worth of free advertising and

 There's nothing wishy-washy about that.